thedave42/mp4decryptjs/README.md

 # mp4decryptjs

-Take CENC media and decrypt it using [Bento4](https://github.com/axiomatic-systems/Bento4)'s `mp4decrypt`, within a node native module.
-Perfect for small files like DASH segments, and large files.
+Take Encrypted media and decrypt it using [Bento4](https://github.com/axiomatic-systems/Bento4)'s `mp4decrypt`, within a node native module.
+Perfect for small files like DASH segments, and large encrypted files.

 ## Example